Photo by Andrés Nieto Porras

 Photo from Wikimedia, Creative Commons, by Petr Brož

-In Season Three, Episode Four, protagonist Jon Snow and the wildling woman Ygritte consumate their relationship here, where Jon Snow ‘proves’ his abandonment of the Night's Watch.
+In Season Three, Episode Four, Grjótagjá is used as the setting for the much anticipated love scene between Jon Snow and the wildling woman Ygritte, where Jon Snow ‘proves’ his abandonment of the Night’s Watch by consummating their relationship.

 In the televised version of the cave, there is a waterfall added with CGI, but otherwise, Grjótagjá is as it appears in reality.